Steve Bannon, former Trump adviser, pleads not guilty in border wall scheme | Politics

 The chief executive has been identified in court papers as Brian Kolfage, an Air Force veteran who pleaded guilty in April to federal wire fraud conspiracy and tax charges, and is awaiting sentencing.
 "It is a crime to profit off the backs of donors by making false pretenses," Manhattan District Attorney Alvin Bragg said at a joint press conference with New York Attorney General Letitia James, who worked with him on the probe.

-Thursday's indictment includes several communications from 2019 involving Bannon, Kolfage and Andrew Badolato, who also pleaded guilty in April in the federal case, where prosecutors estimated $25 million in contributions for the fundraising drive.
+Thursday's indictment includes several communications from 2019 involving Bannon, Kolfage and Andrew Badolato, who also pleaded guilty in April in the federal case, where prosecutors estimated $25 million in fundraising contributions.
 The indictment said Bannon texted in January 2019 that there would be " o deals I don't approve; and I pay so what's to worry."

 His message was different five months later, according to the indictment, when he told prospective donors at a fundraiser: "Remember, all the money you give goes to building the wall."
 Lawyers for Kolfage and Badolato did not immediately respond to requests for comment.
 A trial of the fourth defendant in the federal case, Timothy Shea, ended in a mistrial.